polterguy/phosphorusfive/core/p5.webapp/system42/apps/CMS/page-loader/README.md

 System42's CMS page loader
 ========

-This folder contains the Hyperlisp scripts, necessary to actually _load_ your files, according to whatever logic you wish for to occur during this process.
+This folder contains the Hyperlambda scripts, necessary to actually _load_ your files, according to whatever logic you wish for to occur during this process.
 See the [page-editor](/core/p5.webapp/system42/apps/cms/page-editor/) folder for more details about how this work.